greedylemon/tools-project/README.md

 ```
 linear_regression model is the best with rms: 36.249188679694555
 ```
-and corresponding predict graph will be shown as the result.
+and corresponding prediction graph will be shown as the result.
 ### model explanation
 The best model selection are choosen from three separated models: k-Nearest Neighbors model, linear regression model and prediction_moving_average.
 Those three models are shown in detail in correspondind ipynb files.
 The best model is selescted based on minimum rms (mean square error).